till-f/es-tdk/README.md

   * A shortcut can be found under "Run Configurations" in the Eclipse toolbar after the first run.

 * DONE!
 Try out the plugin:
-  * Right-click "fzi.mottem.model/MoTTeM Plugin.launch" -> Run As -> MoTTeM Plugin.
+  * Right-click "fzi.mottem.runtime/ES TDK.launch" -> Run As -> ES TDK.

 Example Applications